dcsndevs/haven-hub/README.md

 ### Color Contrast:

 [Deque's University Color Contrast Analyzer](https://dequeuniversity.com/rules/axe/4.7/color-contrast) was used to determine what colors go together This ensures that users of all kind can clearly view texts and image/button borders.
 Some users might be color blind or are people with low vision experience.
 This tool ensures that the best colours are used in other to guarantee their convenience.
-A brief understanding of this would be an instance where a white text is put on a yellow backrgound.
+A brief understanding of this would be an instance where a white text is put on a yellow background.
 Both colors are too bright and would be difficult to read for most users.

 ## Blasmiq:
-Blasmiq was used to draw mockups for the first set o website design to guide in th edevelopment of this project.
+Blasmiq was used to draw mock-ups for the first set of website design to guide in the development of this project.
 - [Blasmiq homepage design 1](documentation/images/blasmiq-wireframe-1.png)
 - [Blasmiq homepage design 2](documentation/images/blasmiq-wireframe-2.png)